 Turner lab @ ISU

-The Turner Lab at ISU focuses on the ecological interactions and evolutionary feedback between humans and plants, which affects humanity at individual and global scales.
+In the Turner Lab at ISU, we focus on the ecological interactions and evolutionary feedback between humans and plants, which affects humanity at individual and global scales.
 We wish to contribute (and to develop the skills of future scientists to contribute) to our understanding of range expansion and rapid adaptation to novel environments (both abiotic and biotic) in anthropogenic contexts.